iHealthBrokers | Medicare Costs for 2022

 Coverage Gap (Donut Hole) | Between $4,430 and $7,050 |

-Your Part D insurance company sets base Part D premiums.
+Base Part D premiums are set by your Part D insurance company.
 The average premium for 2022 is $31.47.

 The increased premium over the based amount is called IRMAA and stands for Income-Related Monthly Adjustment Amount.
 IRMAA is an additional amount that some people might have to pay along with their Medicare premium if their modified adjusted gross income (MAGI) is higher than a certain threshold.